US Agriculture Sector

 About the US Agriculture Sector

-The Midwest is filled with agricultural leaders.
-While Iowa leads the way, other top producers in the US from the Midwest region include Nebraska, Minnesota, Kansas, Illinois, Wisconsin, and Indiana.
-These six states account for over $100 billion in total agricultural products sold each year.
+The Midwest remains filled with agricultural leaders.
+While Iowa leads the way, other top producers in the U.S. from the Midwest region include Nebraska, Minnesota, Kansas, Illinois, Wisconsin, and Indiana.
+Combined, these six states easily account for over $140 billion in total agricultural products sold each year.